Berberine Complex

 • Reduces fasting plasma glucose

-• Lowers cholesterol and triglycerides
+• Regulates healthy cholesterol and triglycerides

 • Eliminates pathogenic bacteria in gastrointestinal tract

-• Helps repair mucosal lining
+• Support repair of healthy mucosal lining

 • Promotes recovery in colitis